German School of Barranquilla: Curriculum

 The main instructional language is Spanish.
 The German language is offered as a subject from nursery to grade 12, and the school offers Levels I and II of the German Language Exams.
 German is used as a medium of instruction in some electives, Biology and History and advanced Math classes.
 English classes are taught in English.
 Students also graduate with an IB Diploma and a Cambridge Certificate ranging from levels B2 to C1.

 Amenities

-The School offers several places of recreation and learning for its students, equipped with the newest technology to enhance the students's learning and overall experience.
+The School offers several places of recreation and learning for its students.

 Sports

-The German School of Barranquilla prides itself on supporting the students talents, thus having several places intended for sports practice.
-These being a Sports Center that offers space for mixed sports, a Gym, a Volleyball and a Basketball court.
-The school offers a Beach Volleyball court, a synthetic Soccer field, a Dance studio, multiple ping pong tables, an Olympic-size swimming pool and Track and field, among others.
+The German School of Barranquilla has a Sports Center that offers space for mixed sports, a Gym, a Volleyball and a Basketball court.
+The school offers a beach volleyball court, a synthetic football field, a dance studio, multiple table tennis tables, an Olympic-size swimming pool and Track and field, among others.

 Music

 The school counts with and Auditorium for the use of several performing arts, a Youth Symphony Orchestra, Multilingual Choruses, multiple music classrooms fully equipped, among others, which are fully available for any student interested.